April 14, 2020

 To Our Patients:

-Although the physical office will be closed, there will be someone available to answer questions, place contact lens orders, schedule urgent/emergent patients or schedule telemedicine visits by phone from 10 am – 3 pm Monday – Friday.
+Due to the COVID-19 pandemic, we have reduced our office hours.
+We are open, but by appointment only, Monday - Thursday from 10 am – 3 pm.
+There will be someone available to answer questions, place contact lens orders, schedule medical or urgent/emergent patients or schedule telemedicine visits by phone from 10 am – 3 pm Monday – Thursday.

 Drs.
 Jarvis, Politzer and Chonka are still available for red eyes, sudden vision changes, injuries, and other urgent issues for both new and established patients.
 During the hours of 10 am - 3 pm call the office at 303-989-2020.
-Outside of those hours, call and listen to the voicemail for instructions.
+Outside of those hours, please call Dr. Jarvis at 970-590-7951.

 As always, we are here for you.
 If you need us and if you have questions about your specific situation, please feel free to call.